Neural-Systems-at-UIO/nutil/docs/QuantifierIntro.rst

 **Introduction**
 ==================

 **Quantifier** is an integral part of the `QUINT workflow <https://quint-workflow.readthedocs.io>`_.
-It support quantification of labelled features in images of histological sections from mouse and rat brain based on a reference atlas.
+It support quantification of labelled features in image series of histological sections from mouse and rat brain based on a reference atlas.
 The following atlases are currently supported:

-* Allen Mouse Brain Atlas Common Coordinate Framework version 3 (2015 and 2017)
+* Allen Mouse Brain Atlas Common Coordinate Framework version 3 (2015 and 2017) (integrated in Nutil)
-* Waxholm Atlas of the Spraque Dawley Rat, version 2, 3 and 4.
+* Waxholm Atlas of the Spraque Dawley Rat, version 2, 3 and 4 (integrated in Nutil)
+* Kim Unified Mouse Brain Atlas version 1 (2019) (integrated in Nutil v1.0.0)
+* Custom atlases such as the Developmental Mouse Brain Atlas (DeMBA P4-P56) (use the custom atlas option)

 ..
 Warning::
    QUINT does not support quantification for regions that fall outside of the reference atlases, or quantification without use of an atlas.